 In luxury copies, this decoration often includes ‘historiated’ initials, literally initials with narrative content telling stories.
 The more ornate letter forms typically occur at the eightfold divisions of the Psalter.
 These characteristic divisions are derived from the groups of Psalms recited each day (and at Sunday vespers) in monastic practice, and are placed at the beginnings of Psalms 1, 26, 38, 52, 68, 80, 97, and 109 (in Vulgate numbering).
 Ultimately the groups reflect the requirements of chapter 16 of the Rule formulated by St Benedict (d.547 CE) citing the Psalmist’s reflection that ‘Seven times a day I have given praise to thee’ (Psalm 118:164) and ‘I rose at midnight to give praise to thee’ (Psalm 118:62).

 The subjects of these historiated initials became standardized over time, and were generally related either to the life of David, the content of the text itself, or to the Psalm’s heading or title.
 David’s life is an appropriate subject for illustration because he was believed to be the author of the Psalms.
 This is the case for the Psalter of Henry VIII, the King’s personal prayer book, in which Henry has himself pictured in the guise of David at several of the important divisions of the book.
 At the beginning of Psalm 69 (Psalm 68 in the Vulgate) David (Henry) is shown in penitence, in a traditional position of prayer, kneeling, with his hands raised.
-(Another English example of David in a historiated initial, from the Rutland Psalter, can be seen in the VCS exhibition on Psalm 1, where David is shown as a musician with his harp in the act of composing these Psalms, or sacred songs.)
+(Another English example of David in a historiated initial, from the Rutland Psalter, where David is shown as a musician with his harp in the act of composing these Psalms, or sacred songs.)

 Another approach is a more literal interpretation of the Psalm text itself.
 Psalm 69 begins ‘Save me, O God: for the waters are come in even unto my soul’ (v.1 Douay–Rheims).
 The Psalmist continues with the plea: